phalcon/documentation/docs/di.md

 | `session`     |                                    |        | Session Service          |
 | `sessionBag`  | [Phalcon\Session\Bag][session-bag] | Yes    | Session Bag service      |

 The above names are used throughout the framework.
 For instance the `db` service is used within the `transactionManager` service.
-You can replace these components with the ones you prefer by just registering your component with the same name as the ones listed above.
+You can replace these components with the ones you prefer by registering your component with the same name as the ones listed above.

 ## Custom

 The [Phalcon\Di\DiInterface][di-diinterface] interface must be implemented to create your own DI replacing the one provided by Phalcon or extending the current one.
 You can also utilize the [Phalcon\Di\ServiceInterface][di-serviceinterface] to create your own implementations of services and how they resolve in the DI container.

 ## Exceptions

 Any exceptions thrown in the DI container will be either [Phalcon\Di\Exception][di-exception] or [Phalcon\Di\ServiceResolutionException][di-exception-serviceresolutionexception].
 You can use this exception to selectively catch exceptions thrown only from this component.

 ```php
 <?php